 The bridge is named after the Emporer Charles IV who is credited with being the most important King of Bohemia.
-What’s wild, is this is the same bridge that royalty used to walk over during coronation ceremonies!
+What’s wild, is this is the same bridge that royalty used to walk over during coronation ceremonies.

 5. Explore the Prague Castle

-6. Taste Traditional Czech Specialties
+6. Taste Traditional Czech Food

 The food in the Czech Republic is hearty and full of strong flavors.
 If it’s your first trip to the country you’re in for a real treat!
 Many of the best meals we had were after a long day of walking and started with a large cold Pilsner beer.

 So what should you order?
-Some of our favorite meals were the pork with sauerkraut & bread dumplings, fried cheese, beef with cream sauce, goulash, fruit dumplings, and roasted duck!
+Some of our favorite meals were the pork with sauerkraut & bread dumplings, fried cheese, beef with cream sauce, goulash, fruit dumplings, and roasted duck.

 7. Stop at the Saturday Farmers Market

 We came hungry and shared a few things from the different stalls.
-There is also some amazing-looking produce and local goods for sale.
+There are also some amazing-looking produce and local goods for sale.
 One thing is for sure… You won’t leave the Farmers Market on an empty stomach!

-8. Spend the Afternoon at a Museum
+8. Spend the Afternoon at a Prague Museum

 Prague is a year-round holiday destination and visiting a museum is especially great in the colder months.
-Trust us when we say there is a museum in Prague for everyone!
+Trust us when we say there is a museum in Prague for everyone.

 9. Go Shopping on Paris Street